 Clifton Bridge replacement

-The bridge is about 60 years old and has reached the end of its life.
-We’ve already started preparation work, and the main bridge replacement will take place in early January 2026.
+The previous bridge was about 60 years old and had reached the end of its life, so we replaced it with a brand new structure in early January 2026.

 Jump to